CSSUoB/society-voting/README.md

 <!-- TODO: Reference fixed session signing keys -->

 Ensure that the following keys are changed:
- - `guild.sessionToken` should be set to the value of the `.ASPXAUTH` cookie from the Guild of Students website
+ - `guild.sessionToken` should be set to the value of the `.AspNet.SharedCookie` cookie from the Guild of Students website
  - `platform.discordWebhook.url` should be set to a Discord webhook URL.
 This is optional.
  - `platform.discordWebhook.threadID` should be set to a Discord thread ID that webhook messages should be sent in.
 This is optional.
 If specified, the thread should be in the same channel that the webhook is associated with.
  - `platform.adminToken` should be changed